andlabs/libui/README.md

 This README is being written.<br>
 [![Build Status](https://travis-ci.org/andlabs/libui.png)](https://travis-ci.org/andlabs/libui)

+## Announcements

+**21 May 2016**
+* I will now post announcements and updates here.
+* Now that Ubuntu 16.04 LTS is here, no earlier than next Saturday, 28 May 2016 at noon EDT, **I will bump the minimum GTK+ version from 3.4 to 3.10**.
+This will add a lot of new features that I can now add to libui, such as search-oriented uiEntries, lists of arbitrary control layouts, and more.
+If you are still running a Linux distribution that doesn't come with 3.10, you will either need to upgrade or use jhbuild to set up a newer version of GTK+ in a private environment.
+* You can decide if I should also drop OS X 10.7 at #46.

+## Updates

+(none yet)

 ## Runtime Requirements

 * Windows: Windows Vista SP2 with Platform Update or newer